The Many Things Avocados Do For You (Plus a Recipe!)

 An industry trade group imaginatively called the Hass Avocado Board (HAB) is doing some clinical research to see what avocados do for cardiovascular disease, maintaining healthy weight, controlling blood sugar, and upgrading your absorption of nutrients.
 The studies are promising and believable, even though they are funded by people who really want us to eat more avocados.

-About a year ago, a UCLA study1 showed that eating half a medium Hass avocado with a hamburger made of 90% lean industrial grade CAFO beef (bleah) inhibited creation of the inflammatory compound Interleukin-6 (IL-6).
+In 2013, a UCLA study showed that eating half a medium Hass avocado with a hamburger made of 90% lean industrial grade CAFO beef (bleah) inhibited creation of the inflammatory compound Interleukin-6 (IL-6).
 Sadly, the researchers did not disclose what the animals were fed before they were turned into hamburger.
 In any case, even toxic meat from chemically treated sick animals is less inflammatory when you eat it with avocado.
-I’ll take my guac on top of an Alderspring extra-fat burger!
+I’ll take my guac on top of an extra-fat, grass-fed burger!

 Avocados are full of monounsaturated fat (about 2/3 of the fat is monounsaturated) and nutrients, especially potassium, B vitamins, 11 different carotenoids, and vitamin E. When you are sticking to the Bulletproof Diet, your goal is to eat 50 to 70% of your calories coming from healthy fats.
 Since avocados have a good amount of fiber, almost no sugar (1g per 150g of avocado), and almost no protein (about 3g per 150g of avocado), you can eat tons of them instead of eating carbs or excessive protein.
 One of the biggest mistakes people make on the Bulletproof Diet is not eating enough fat because they are eating too much protein.
 Avocados can make that problem a thing of the past.